AmanoTeam/amanobot/doc/reference.rst

 In the former case, it is troublesome to have to program that manually.
 So :class:`.MessageLoop` is here to ease your burden.
-In the latter case, although the programming overhead is mainly on the web server, a structured way to funnel web requests into telepot is desirable.
+In the latter case, although the programming overhead is mainly on the web server, a structured way to funnel web requests into amanobot is desirable.
 The result is :class:`.Webhook` and :class:`.OrderedWebhook`.

 The idea is similar.
 You supply a message-handling function to the object